 The Management major prepares students for a broad range of management-related careers.
 Students will learn the analytical tools that are needed to succeed in a modern, volatile business environment.
 The curriculum provides a strong foundation in economics, organization, business, finance, accounting and quantitative methods.
 It focuses on analysis and problem solving across a wide spectrum of management activities.
 The theoretical underpinning for the undergraduate program comes from economics and management science disciplines that use tools and techniques based on applied mathematics and statistics to solve problems in virtually all areas of business and government.
 The typical undergraduate student develops skills to build quantitative models of complex operations and competitive markets and be able to use those models to facilitate decision-making.

 Our faculty members work to prepare students for a holistic understanding of the knowledge and skills of the discipline.
 Upon completion of the degree, we expect students who major and minor in Management to demonstrate the following:

-- Analyze and solve problems related to management from a holistic, multidisciplinary perspective.
+- Analyze key data and solve problems related to business management.

-- Apply theories and concepts from the discipline of Management and related fields (e.g. accounting, economics, statistics, finance, marketing, human resource management, strategy and business law) to management situations.
+- Apply theories and concepts from disciplines in Management and Business Economics (e.g. accounting, economics, statistics, finance, and marketing) to business management situations.

 - Use effective written and oral communication consistent with the discipline and professional environments.

-- Apply appropriate information technology to analyze and problem solve, develop business research, report key data, and recommend management strategies and actions.
+- Apply information technology to develop business proposals, models, and reports, with recommendations for economics and management strategies and actions.